 Before the deadline for the confirmation of nominations, the names of confirmed candidates will be available from EC in Ottawa and on the EC Web site at www.elections.ca.
-However, you must advise the elector that, prior to the 19th day before election day, the EC Web site will contain only a partial list of confirmed candidates.
-Shortly after the 19th day before election day, the list of confirmed candidates running in all electoral districts will be available in every RO office in Canada, from EC in Ottawa and on the EC Web site.
+However, you must advise the elector that, prior to the 19th day before election day, the EC Web site will contain only a partial list of confirmed candidates for each electoral district where a by-election is being held.
+Shortly after the 19th day before election day, the complete list of confirmed candidates running in each electoral district will be available in the RO offices, where a by-election is being held, from EC in Ottawa and on the EC Web site.